|

 Technology in product innovation and development, and technology

+in manufacturing.
 To get a sense of what's happening in Indian

 manufacturing, Business Today invited some of India's biggest